Rent-Seeking, Public Choice, and The Prisoner's Dilemma

 In the game all the players choose secretly whether to Keep Faith or Betray each other, and then points are scored when the choices are revealed.
 If two players (A & B) Keep Faith with each other, then moderate benefits are earned by both.
 If both players Betray each other, then there is a minimal benefit.
 But if one player can sucker the other into Keeping Faith while Betraying him, he earns the maximum benefit while the victim gets nothing.

-Game Theory was developed by the great mathematician John von Neumann (1903-1957) [3].
+Game Theory was developed by the great mathematician John von Neumann (1903-1957) [note].
 To von Neumann, the Prisoner's Dilemma was a paradox that all but destroyed what he hoped Game Theory would accomplish: there did not seem to be a strategy that would benefit both parties to the extent that they would not want to betray each other.
 Instead, it seems that the best strategy for a player is to continually devise a way to sucker an opponent into Keeping Faith while being Betrayed.
 A familiar example of this is the famous recurring piece in the comic strip "Peanuts," where Lucy over and over fools Charlie Brown into trying to kick the football she holds, even though every single time she pulls the ball away and he falls painfully on his back.
 The benefit for both them of getting the football kicked is obviously less than the benefit Lucy enjoys at Charlie Brown's humiliation.
-Lucy has a very large score, while Charlie Brown still has zero [4].
+Lucy has a very large score, while Charlie Brown still has zero [note].

 Public Choice theory gives rise to a serious Prisoner's Dilemma.
-The largest benefits with the least effort come from political rent-seeking, and those who fail to participate in the political process will have their wealth drained way with no corresponding return.
+The largest benefits with the least effort come from political rent-seeking, and those who fail to participate in the political process will have their wealth drained away with no corresponding return.
 Even if it is obvious to all that not everyone can live off of the wealth of everyone else (1,1), and that the best mutually beneficial course is for everyone to give up political rent-seeking (3,3), it is obvious that the best course for each individual group is to get everyone else to give up rent-seeking while they alone covertly continue to collect their monopoly rents (5,0).
 The fear that others will pursue such a strategy is easily sufficient motivation not to give up rent-seeking.
 No one, of course, blatantly advertises their rent-seeking in terms of their own self-interest.
 Instead, there are always high sounding, moralistic slogans and rationalizations, arguments that special benefits are necessary because of poverty, compassion, discrimination, racism, the environment, greedy insurance companies, greedy businessmen, etc. Whatever the arguments, the significant question to ask is whether they can be translated, as P.J.
 O'Rourke says, into "Give me a dollar."

 The solution to the dilemma is simple, but it does not sound like it will directly provide any obvious benefit: the Classic 19th century Liberal principles of (1) the Rule of Law, (2) the Sanctity of Private Property (including self-ownership), and (3) the Freedom of Contract.
 The Rule of Law, in its proper meaning, completely erases political rent-seeking by the limitation of the power of government; and the other principles are simply those that guarantee the growth of wealth through the economic distribution of goods in the free market.
 The Freedom of Contract is the most easily misunderstood, since it is the principle that any agreement which is not an agreement to commit a crime and results from mutual consent is valid.
 "Mutual consent" does not mean, however, that both parties have to particularly like their agreement.
 It is simply the one that, in the absence of other options, they would prefer over nothing.
 Not liking the options you may have is actually a powerful motive of political rent-seeking.

 One may ask, "What if we prefer to pursue our self-interest through political rent-seeking, with its self-serving moralistic rhetoric, rather than renouncing that for a Liberal economic order that can only benefit us much less directly?"
 Then we will have to face the consequences of the sequel to the Prisoner's Dilemma; for it turns out that there really are TWO Prisoner's Dilemmas, one for the short term and one for the long run.
 This circumstance emerged in 1980 when Robert Axelrod, a professor of political science at the University of Michigan, invited computer program entries for a computer "tournament" of a Prisoner's Dilemma game like the numerical one above.
 The tournament goes on for many turns, and one particular entry won easily, both the first time and later when Axelrod had published the results and asked for new entries to challenge the first winner.
 The champion entry was called "TIT FOR TAT" and was one of the simplest possible.
-It only contained two rules: (1) start with Keep Faith, and (2) do the next the turn what the opponent did on the last turn.
+It only contained two rules: (1) start with Keep Faith, and (2) do the next turn what the opponent did on the last turn.
 Any entry willing to Keep Faith with TIT FOR TAT will consistently do well.
 Any entry trying to Betray TIT FOR TAT will not be able to betray it more than once in a row, and a particularly treacherous entry will consistently be Betrayed itself, accumulating little.
 A consistently Faithful entry will do fine with TIT FOR TAT, but it will of course get wiped out by the treacherous entries, so its overall score will be lower.

 These results contain a stunning moral and political lesson.
 The two rules clearly can be translated into three traditional moral injunctions: (1) be honest (rule one), (2) an eye for an eye (rule two), and (3) forgive (rule two).
 We can say that the results demonstrate that the honest will prosper while thieves will not.
 Furthermore, we can say, with F.A.
 Hayek, that the Liberal capitalist economic order will surpass in prosperity and overwhelm any system based on theft or political rent-seeking.
 This can even explain why evolution by natural selection results in altruism and social cooperation, since the cooperative can ultimately do better than the uncooperative and be naturally selected.
-However, this still leaves the difference between the Prisoner's Dilemma as a matter one of turn and as a matter of many.
+However, this still leaves the difference between the Prisoner's Dilemma as a matter of one turn and as a matter of many.
 Someone might think that the virtues that emerge over the long run are not relevant when making decisions about a unique case.
 Of course, when faced with betraying someone for the greatest gain, one does not know for sure that it is a unique case.
 Furthermore, someone who thinks that it is simply wrong to betray an agreement will not have to worry and plan about doing that, and will also be properly prepared for the long run.
 Part of the simplicity of TIT FOR TAT is that it relieves one of the necessity of constantly looking for the best way to betray the good faith of an associate.
 Instead, the problem is simplified, and a person can focus all their energy on the most productive forms of cooperation.
 Those who waste their time looking for a dishonest angle devote themselves to an enterprise that is essentially sterile.
 Without trust and cooperation no truly great enterprise can be undertaken, while the fruit of such enterprises is wealth beyond the dreams of narrow chiselers.

 Political Economy